-11.3.1 BS2000/OSD
+11.3.1 BS2000 systems

-In the case of communication from BS2000 to partners by means of the TCP/IP protocol, the partners generally work with ASCII or ISO 8859-1 code, whereas BS2000 generally works with EBCDIC code.
-To ensure that communication from BS2000 to these partners is nevertheless easy, openUTM offers automatic code conversion.
-You can activate automatic code conversion at KDCDEF generation partner-specifically with the help of the MAP= operand in the PTERM or TPOOL statement.
-You can use different conversion tables for the conversion.
+- In the case of communication from BS2000 to partners by means of the TCP/IP protocol, - b the partners generally work with ASCII or ISO 8859-1 code, whereas BS2000 generally - works with EBCDIC code.
+To ensure that communication from BS2000 to these partners is - nevertheless easy, openUTM offers automatic code conversion.
+You can activate automatic - code conversion at KDCDEF generation partner-specifically with the help of the MAP= - B operand in the PTERM or TPOOL statement.
+You can use different conversion tables for - B the conversion.

-Conversion tables
+B Conversion tables

-B Up to four different conversion tables can be used for conversion.
-Table 1 is supplied already filled.
+- B Up to four different conversion tables can be used for conversion.
+Table 1 is supplied - already filled.
 It is provided for 7-bit ASCII (the eight bit is ignored in ASCII code).
-Tables 2, 3 and 4 are still free and can be filled by the user.
-They are evaluated with the full 8 bits.

-B The tables are defined in the assembly language module KDCEA.
-The source for KDCEA is in the SYSLIB.UTM.061.EXAMPLE library.
+Tables 2, - B 3 and 4 are still free and can be filled by the user.
+They are evaluated with the full 8 bits. - The tables are defined in the assembly language module KDCEA.
+The source for KDCEA - is in the SYSLIB.UTM.063.EXAMPLE library.
 If a table is to be changed, this module must be modified.
-The module must then be reassembled and linked to the root by means of an INCLUDE statement.
-This must be done before the resolve takes effect on the SYSLNK.UTM.061 library.

-Which of the tables is to be used is specified for the MAP= operand in the PTERM or TPOOL statement when the partner is generated.
+The module must then be reassembled and linked to the root by means of an - B INCLUDE statement.
+This must be done before the resolve takes effect on the - B SYSLNK.UTM.063 library. - B Which of the tables is to be used is specified for the MAP= operand in the PTERM or - B TPOOL statement when the partner is generated.